 Tablets and E-readers

-Once I have found relevant research, how do I best annotate it for my future use?
+Once I have found relevant research, how do I best annotate and/or summarise it for my future use?
 Further, how might we do so collectively?

 Baldur Bjarnason, Neither Paper Nor Digital Does Active Reading Well: